 According to AALTCI's latest research, 21 percent of those who applied for Long-Term Care insurance between ages 50 and 59 were declined by insurers last year.
 "Almost half (45%) of those who applied between ages 70 and 79 were declined because they had health issues.
 For many of these individuals, a short-term care policy is a great alternative option."

-While the typical buyer of short-term care insurance is between the ages of 65 and 75, some insurers will accept applicants who are age 80 and even older.
-Most policy applications ask between seven and 12 health-related questions.
-"If you can answer no to all the questions, you are 90% through the health underwriting process."
+While the typical buyer of short-term care insurance is between the ages of 65 and 75, some insurers will accept applicants who are 80 and older.
+However, even those in their 50s often have a health issue where this type of product is ideal.

-An Affordable Option To Traditional Long-Term Care Insurance
+An Affordable Option To Traditional LTC Insurance

-Like traditional long-term care insurance policies, short term care policies will pay for home care as well as care in a skilled care setting such as a nursing home.
+Like traditional Long-Term Care Insurance policies, short term care policies will pay for home care as well as care in a skilled care setting such as a nursing home.

-"A typical benefit amount might be $100 or $150-a-day which will pay all or much of the cost for home care services."Jesse Slome
+"A typical benefit amount might be $100 or $150-a-day, which will pay all or much of the cost for home care services."Jesse Slome

 The policies also can pay in addition to Medicare, something a traditional LTC insurance policy is prohibited from doing.